Benchmarking quantum co-processors in an application-centric, hardware-agnostic and scalable way: Discussion

 When defining the protocol, we set the value of the number of shots as well as the optimization procedure.
 While these choices are somewhat arbitrary, they arguably do not significantly impact the final value of the Q-score.

 The number of shots (2048) is representative of the typical numbers of shots used on experimental processors.
 It gives reasonable statistical errors on the estimate of the cost function.

-As for the choice of the classical optimization procedure: we argue that the value of Q-score does not depend on the classical optimizer, provided it is "good enough", i.e it suitably optimizes the QAOA parameters.
-In our experience, COBYLA is one such optimizer.

-Finally, we note that the time-to-solution could easily be taken into account by Q-score by setting a maximum time budget to compute $\beta^\mathrm{Q}(n)$ for a given graph size $n$.
-For the time being, we did not specify such a time limit, but Q-score should be reported together with the absolute time required to compute $\beta(n^\star)$.
+Given the wide range of clock speeds of existing QPUs, this fixed number of shots does not yield equivalent run times.
+These clock speeds, or equivalently, the time-to-solution, could easily be taken into account by Q-score by setting a maximum time budget to compute $\beta^\mathrm{Q}(n)$ for a given graph size $n$.
+For the time being, we did not specify such a time limit, since in the current state of QPUs, increasing the processor’s fidelities probably comes before increasing their speed.
+But Q-score should be reported together with the absolute time required to compute $\beta(n^\star)$.

+As for the choice of the classical optimization procedure: here, we took the COBYLA optimizer that is very commonplace and usually provides a good tradeoff between convergence speed and quality of the attained minimum \cite{Lavrijsen2020,Khairy2019} (although, as a local optimizer, it may have issues in the presence of flat surfaces---issues which we did not observe for the parameter ranges we investigated).
+Beyond this particular choice, we stress that the same optimizer should be used across all platforms in order to ensure a consistency in the obtained scores.